 Yes!
 Version 12 and higher can be installed even on Windows 7.
 Windows 7 already does have gadgets by default, but this program gives you an easy way to install many high-quality gadgets.
 It can also bring the gadgets back in case they were disabled or uninstalled.
 In case you don't like 8GadgetPack you can uninstall it and still use the gadgets provided by Windows 7.

 - Why is there a sidebar?
 Windows 7 didn't have one.

 This is actually just a gadget to help you keeping the gadgets organized and visible.
 You can right-click on it and select "close sidebar" to do so.
-The gadgets can still be moved onto the desktop as you like.
+Even with the sidebar the gadgets can still be moved onto the desktop as you like.
 Or you can even add more sidebars by adding the gadget "7 Sidebar".
 This is especially useful when working with multiple monitors.
 You can also make the sidebar appear automatically when touching the border and customize its design.
 Right-click on it and select options to do so.

 - Will 8GadgetPack install some crap on my PC?

 No, the installer will only install the original Microsoft files and set the neccessary registry entries to make the gadgets work again.
-The only addition is a small tool (8GadgetPack Tools) which fixes several bugs and allows you to uninstall all Non-Microsoft gadgets and delete all gadget settings.
+The only addition is a small tool (8GadgetPack Tools) which fixes several bugs and allows you to change various settings.
 There is also an uninstaller included which removes everything the installer added.
 I could make quite some money by adding adware to the installer, but I'm sure you appreciate it that this installer is clean.

 - Aren't gadgets unsafe?
-Afterall, Microsoft removed them for a reason?
+Afterall, didn't Microsoft remove them for a reason?